 It does an important job, but this increase can mean you’re more prone to injury from daily activity.

 Keeping active is super important, but just don’t overdo it, and if a certain movement or stretch hurts?
 Stop!

 Your skin is stretching to accommodate that growing baby, so you may find the skin across your abdomen and breasts particularly itchy.

 Try to avoid scratching and slather on some moisturizer daily to keep itching at bay.

 What is the baby doing at 20 weeks?

 Your 20-week fetus has all its systems going and is focusing on getting bigger every day.

 At the halfway point, they’re starting to fine-tune some of those all-important reflexes for being earth-side.
-At 20 weeks your baby will:

 - Have a thick coating of a white, waxy substance called vernix covering their delicate skin.